Azure/CloudIoTHack/HOL 3/HOL 3 - Stream Analytics.md

 Now it's time to connect the ATC app, which is located in the "AirTrafficSim" folder of the Cloud City download, to the Event Hubs you created in Exercise 1.
 The app, named **AirTrafficSim**, is a Universal Windows Platform (UWP) app.
 Connecting AirTrafficSim to the Event Hub named "flysim-shared-input-hub" enables it to see all the aircraft that are flying (or *will be* flying once attendees connect to it, too.)
 Connecting it to the Event Hub named "flysim-shared-output-hub" lets it know when two aircraft are too close together so it can color them red.
 Modifying the app to connect to the Event Hubs is a simple matter of copying a connection string into the source code.

-1. Open **AirTrafficSim.sln** in Visual Studio 2017.
+1. Open **AirTrafficSim.sln** in Visual Studio.

 1. Right-click the AirTrafficSim solution in Solution Explorer and select **Restore NuGet Packages** to load all the dependencies.

 1. Open **CoreConstants.cs** in the project's "Common" folder.
 Replace "SHARED_EVENT_HUB_ENDPOINT" on line 11 with the connection string you saved as a gist in Exercise 1, Step 13.
 Then save the file.

 1. Press **Ctrl+F5** to launch the app.
 After a short delay, AirTrafficSim will load and display an empty air traffic control map somewhere over the Nevada desert.
-The flight-information panel (A) shows the number of aircraft that are flying and indicates how many are "safe" and how many are "at risk" (within two miles of each other).
+The flight-information panel (A) shows the number of aircraft that are flying and indicates how many are "safe" and how many are "at risk" — that is, within two miles of each other.
 The Altitudes panel (B) shows the altitudes of the aircraft.
-The traffic map (C) shows where the aircraft are, and the status bar (D) shows the current time and provides controls for zooming out to show all active flights and zooming back to the original grid coordinates.
-You may also zoom in and out by placing the cursor over the map and rolling the mouse wheel, or pan by dragging the map.
+The traffic map (C) shows where the aircraft are, and the status bar (D) shows the current time and provides controls for zooming out to show all active flights and showing the original grid coordinates.
+You can zoom in and out by clicking the **+** and **-** buttons, or by placing the cursor over the map and rolling the mouse wheel.
+You can also pan by dragging the map.

 	![The AirTrafficSim app](Images/app-environment-labels.png)